stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

     private final Set<VkDebugUtilsMessageType> types = new HashSet<>();
     private Consumer<Message> consumer = System.err::println;

-    /**
-     * Sets the message consumer (dumps messages to the error console by default).
-     * @param consumer Message consumer
-     */
     public Handler consumer(Consumer<Message> consumer) {
         this.consumer = notNull(consumer);
         return this;
     }

-    /**
-     * Adds a message severity to be reported by this handler.
-     * @param severity Message severity
-     */
     public Handler severity(VkDebugUtilsMessageSeverity severity) {
         this.severity.add(notNull(severity));
         return this;
     }

-    /**
-     * Adds a message type to be reported by this handler.
-     * @param type Message type
-     */
     public Handler type(VkDebugUtilsMessageType type) {
         types.add(notNull(type));
         return this;
     }

-    /**
-     * Attaches this handler to the instance.
-     * @throws IllegalArgumentException if the message severities or types is empty */ public void attach(Instance instance) {
+    public void attach(Instance instance) {
         ...
     }